ISYRHH/Benchmarking-openGauss-Against-PostgreSQL-A-Comparative-Analysis/README.md

 \end{aligned}
 $$

 The project use C++ to interact with DBMS, so you need to introduce libpqxx under the directory.
-A example "CMakeLists.txt" file is as follow.
+An example "CMakeLists.txt" file is as follow.

 ```
 cmake_minimum_required(VERSION 3.5.0)